vparkash2014/WiFeS_datacubes/README.md

-# Implementing pPXF Oon WiFeS DataCubes
+# Implementing pPXF on WiFeS DataCubes
 Hello fellow WiFeS User/ student.
 Congrats on a successful observing run!
 Now time to have some fun.
 If you are trying to extract the spectra from WiFeS IFU and fit a stellar spectrum then you are in the right spot.

 Below provide a description of the main fitting script and all the other files and functions included in this "package."
 If you have any questions, you can contact me at vparkash2014@gmail.com.
 Remember NO question is a dumb question.